cosmos/cosmos-sdk/docs/sdk/sdk-by-examples/simple-governance/module-rest.md

 It is the job of module developers to provide sensible endpoints so that front-end developers and service providers can properly interact with it.

-As for the actual in-code implementation of the endpoints for our simple governance module, you can take a look at [this file](../client/rest/simple_governance.go).
 Additionaly, here is a [link](https://hackernoon.com/restful-api-designing-guidelines-the-best-practices-60e1d954e7c9) for REST APIs best practices.